Winner of the 2018 & 2109 International SEAL Award for Environmental Journalism

 - Nature’s Fading Chorus, Island Press

-I am a regular international speaker on environmental issues and have given talks on three continents in the past two years.
-I also address the communication of complex topics, working with the media and so on.
-Some recent engagements:
+I am a regular international speaker on water, climate and other environmental issues and have given talks on three continents in the past two years.

 - Expo Zaragoza — World Expo on Water, Zaragoza, Spain